Hans Holzhaider

 Hans Holzhaider (born on 25 July 1946) is a German journalist.

 Career

-Holzhaider was born in Miesbach, (Germany), and studied American literary history, politics and journalism in Berlin and Munich In 1974 he earned his doctorate with an analysis in critique of ideology of American consumer literature from 1865 to 1885.
-After a newspaper traineeship at the Heilbronner Stimme News in 1976 he was an editor at the Sunday page of the Evangelical Lutheran Church in Bavaria, In 1978 he moved to South German newspaper "Süddeutsche Zeitung" and is since 1996 among others court reporter, The first trial he reported was a criminal case in 1995/96 Souhaila Andrawes and her involvement in the "Landshut" pane abduction.
+Holzhaider was born in Miesbach, (Germany), and studied American literary history, politics and journalism at the Humboldt University of Berlin and LMU Munich.
+In 1974, he obtained his doctorate with an analysis in critique of ideology of American consumer literature from 1865 to 1885.
+After a newspaper traineeship at the Heilbronner Stimme News in 1976, he was an editor at the Sunday page of the Evangelical Lutheran Church in Bavaria.
+In 1978, he moved to South German newspaper "Süddeutsche Zeitung" and is since 1996 among others court reporter.
+The first trial he reported was a criminal case between 1995 and 1996 Souhaila Andrawes and her involvement in the "Landshut" pane abduction.
 He also reported about the Manfred Genditzki murder trial.
-He also criticised the Munich Regional Court II did not follow the basics in dubio pro reo.
+He also criticized the Munich Regional Court II did not follow the basics in dubio pro reo.